davidseca/davidseca/README.md

 ### Hi there 👋

-I'm one of the iOS developers at [tarent solutions GmbH](https://www.tarent.de) in Bonn, Germany.
+I'm one of the iOS developers at [Qvest Digital AG](https://www.tarent.de) in Bonn, Germany.

 <!--
 **davidseca/davidseca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.